ohpensource/generate-version-and-release-notes-gh-action/README.md

 > **skip-commit**: use it with value "true" if you want to prevent the action from committing.
 > **version-prefix**: use with a value different than an empty string ("beta-" or "v" for example) to have tags in the form of '{version-prefix}M.m.p'
 > **base-commit-sha**: if project not use squash commits or if plugin is used in pull_request workflows
+> **always-increase-version**: # always increase version even if there are no application changes (i.e. documentation changes, build changed etc will also increase version), default is true
 > **settings-file**: path to a JSON file where you can define your custom conventional commits and scopes.
 Next is an example:

 ```json